 Open the DaVinci Resolve directory, right click on an empty space between/below the file icons, and select ‘Open in Terminal.’

-In the new Terminal window, run this command if you are using the free-of-cost version of DaVinci Resolve:
+In the new Terminal window, run this command to convert the

 Once the script finishes running and the terminal prompt returns, run this command to install DaVinci Resolve: